• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • over 75% of children suffer long-term neurological deficits

-• it has a unique presentation (which may delay correct diagnosis) and etiologies (→ etiology of pediatric stroke)
+• pediatric stroke has a unique presentation (that may delay correct diagnosis) and etiologies (→ etiology of pediatric stroke)

-• the diagnosis of stroke is often tricky in infants and children because nonspecific localizing signs are often overlooked
+• the diagnosis of stroke is often challenging in infants and children because nonspecific localizing signs are frequently overlooked

 • according to one study, only 20% of children were diagnosed with stroke within six hours, and stroke was not suspected in over 62% of children at initial presentation (Rafay, 2009)

-• neuroimaging is an essential component of pediatric stroke management; it helps to:
+• neuroimaging is an essential component of pediatric stroke management as it helps to:

 • confirm the diagnosis and type of stroke (ischemic x hemorrhagic)

-• exclude stroke mimics (PRES, epilepsy, CNS infection, complicated migraine, drug toxicity, etc.)
+• exclude stroke mimics (PRES, epilepsy, CNS infection, tumor, etc.)

 • facilitate treatment decisions (acute therapy, prevention)